SECIS element: Characteristics

-The SECIS element appears defined by sequence characteristics, i.e. particular nucleotides tend to be at particular positions in it, and a characteristic secondary structure.
-The secondary structure is the result of base-pairing of complementary RNA nucleotides, and causes a hairpin-like structure.
-The eukaryotic SECIS element includes non-canonical A-G base pairs, which are uncommon in nature, but are critically important for correct SECIS element function.
+The SECIS elements appear defined by sequence characteristics (particular nucleotides tend to be at particular positions in it), and a characteristic bent-hairpin secondary structure due to base-pairing of complementary RNA nucleotides.
 Although the eukaryotic, archaeal and bacterial SECIS elements each share a general hairpin structure, they are not alignable, e.g. an alignment-based scheme to recognize eukaryotic SECIS elements will not be able to recognize archaeal SECIS elements.
-However, in Lokiarcheota, SECIS elements are more similar to eukaryotic elements.